ismailceylan/php-urlify/README.md

 // Outputs: ws://example.com/users/profile
 ```

-We can also keep the chain alive:
+We can also keep the chain alive with builder methods, for example:

 ```php
 $url = ( new Url )